"If you want to conquer the anxiety of life,

 Jan 23 - March 20; retreat day, March 7; online

 May 1 - July 10; retreat day, June 27

 The taster session will give you a chance to find out a little about what mindfulness actually is, and to see how it might help at this current time.
 We'll practise a simple mindfulness meditation and you can find out more about the 8-week MBSR course - for the online course, it's a chance to see how the classes can be delivered in this way.
-If you're interested in taking the course but cannot make these tasters, you're welcome to come to any of the Tuesday online drop-in sessions (9.15am and 6pm); please get in touch so we can send you the Zoom link.
+If you're interested in taking the course but cannot make these tasters, you're welcome to come to any of the Tuesday online drop-in sessions.
+More information about the drop-ins is at the bottom of this page.
+Please get in touch so we can send you the Zoom link.

 Contact us to reserve a space as numbers are limited

 (23 hours of teaching)

 Includes orientation session, 8 classes, 5-hour retreat day, participant handbook, MP3s of meditations, email or phone support between sessions.

 We don't want anyone to miss one of our courses due to financial difficulties.
 We offer a limited number of places at a reduced rate for those on low incomes.
 Please get in touch to learn more.